NJ State Parks

 Intuitive doesn’t always mean accurate.

-Even when users felt the redesigned website was easier to navigate, accuracy didn’t always improve.
-This taught me that a design can look clean and feel simple, but still lack the cues users need to make decisions confidently.
+Even when users found the redesigned interface easier to navigate, accuracy didn’t consistently improve.
+This reinforced an important lesson: a design can look clean and feel simple, yet still lack the cues users need to make confident decisions.

 Labels matter more than we think.

-Tiny wording changes had a significant impact.
+Minor wording changes had a significant impact.
 Broad parent categories, such as “Activities,” were selected more often than specific sub-options.
-Clear, descriptive, action-oriented labels go a long way in supporting wayfinding.
+Clear, descriptive, action-oriented labels go a long way in supporting effective wayfinding.

 User behavior exposes gaps designers can’t see.

-Outlier clicks, hesitation, or repeated wrong choices showed exactly where our structure wasn’t doing enough.
-User actions reveal friction points far more honestly than assumptions do.
+Outlier clicks, hesitation, and repeated wrong choices clearly revealed where the structure wasn’t doing enough.
+User actions surfaced friction points more honestly than assumptions or intentions alone.

-Participants often chose categories that looked important or were visually prominent, even if they weren’t correct.
-This reinforced how much UI layout influences user paths, even before the content does.
+Participants often clicked elements that looked important or visually prominent, even when they weren’t the correct choice.
+This highlighted how strongly UI layout influences user paths, even before users read content.

 Small IA improvements can create big wins.

-The new “Seasonal Jobs” task showed how a simple label relocation can dramatically improve clarity, confidence, and task speed.
-Incremental changes can be just as impactful as major redesigns.
+The updated “Seasonal Jobs” task demonstrated how a simple label relocation dramatically improved clarity, confidence, and task speed.
+Incremental IA changes can be just as impactful as major redesigns.

 Our Top Recommendations